 This plant grows in part shade to shade.
 It seems to flower better when it has couple of hours of direct sunlight, making east and west windows ideal for it.
 It grows and flowers great on a north facing garden window, where it gets very bright indirect light all day long as well.
 Sinningia bullata tends to grow a bit leggy, so although you can easily grow it on a north window, I would not recommend it.

 It can tolerate lower humidity levels, but the leaves will curl up at the ends, so higher humidity will be better for this plant.
-I do not spray the leaves because they are hairy and don’t want water to stain them.
+I do not spray the leaves because they are hairy, and I don’t want water to stain them.
 You can use a humidity tray.

 Soil Type and Fertilizer: